LearnMetabarcoding/LearnMetabarcoding/sphinx/source/processing/demultiplexing.rst

 		​grep -c "^\@D00" 1_demux/\* > :var:`output.txt`

-Let’s get rid of the files we don’t need.
-You’ve doubled the amount of storage you’re using - here the files aren’t very large but if you were doing this with a standard dataset, directories would fill up quickly.
+Let's get rid of the files we don't need.
+You've doubled the amount of storage you're using - here the files aren't very large but if you were doing this with a standard dataset, directories would fill up quickly.
 Navigate to the demux folder, very carefully copy the following command and run it.
-It works through the files, extracting the first and second sample name, then deletes the file if they don’t match.
+It works through the files, extracting the first and second sample name, then deletes the file if they don't match.
 You do not need to type any ``#comments``, or add the extra spaces - this is just to make it clearer.

 .. parsed-literal::